“Never give up on your dreams, follow the signs”

 If you decide to work with me, my main objective will be to help you increase your self-awareness, to channel your energy and resources to achieve your goals and enhance your determination and resilience.
 In addition, I will give you a series of tools and keys that you can use independently to facilitate your journey.

 Technically speaking, to help you effectively in respect of your individuality, I use Miller and Rollnick Motivational Interviewing, John Whitmore's GROW model and numerous Positive Psychology and Solution-focused brief coaching activities.

 Coaching should not be confused with counselling or psychotherapy.

-For example, if you have been feeling intensely sad for some time or your anxiety is such that you need medication to control it or if you suffer from panic attacks, I see counselling or psychotherapy as an option.
+For example, if you have been feeling intensely sad for some time or your anxiety is such that you need medication to control it or if you suffer from panic attacks, counselling or psychotherapy are a better option.
 In this case I will advise you on the most suitable treatment.

 We can arrange a free, 30-minute introductory Skype or Zoom meeting to understand if coaching is the most suitable option for your needs.

 After this meeting, if you are willing to continue, coaching will start with an initial session of about 2 hours.
 This session will help me to get to know you better and give us the opportunity to structure and clarify how we will proceed.